EbramTawfik/Notes/Computer Networks/Exam1Review/Lesson_3_Practice_Questions.md

 **Answer:** False

-**Explanation:** Routers in different administrative domains run interdomain routing protocols (e.g., BGP).
-Intradomain routing algorithms are specific to routers within the same administrative domain.
+**Explanation:** Routers in different administrative domains do not need to run the same intradomain routing algorithm.
+Instead, when traffic passes between different administrative domains, interdomain routing protocols, such as the Border Gateway Protocol (BGP), are used to handle the routing between the domains.
+Intradomain routing algorithms like OSPF or RIP are used within a single administrative domain (autonomous system).
+Different domains may use different routing protocols internally but still communicate effectively using interdomain protocols.